This article was written and originally posted by the Coastal Community Foundation.

 On an average week, the Carolina Youth Development Center admits one new child to its group homes in North Charleston and Moncks Corner.
 Last week, they took in seven.

 CYDC has four cottage-style group homes on the two campuses, where they shelter displaced teens, often at the referral of the S.C.
 Department of Social Services.
 Beverly Hardin, Chief Executive Officer of CYDC, said the referral rate has recently “skyrocketed” amid the coronavirus pandemic.
+The number of care giving services for retirement community has also increased rapidly.
 The facilities are now preparing to house 48 children ages 13-21, a 25 percent increase in the typical population.

 “DSS is calling us every day and saying, ‘we’re really worried that there aren’t enough places for kids to go,’” Hardin said.
 “We’re working really hard to keep our doors open and to keep accepting kids, and we want to make sure we can serve the kids that need us.”

 The COVID-19 outbreak has presented a number of complex challenges that make it increasingly difficult for Hardin and her team to care for so many kids.
 But with a $10,000 grant from the COVID-19 Relief & Recovery Fund of Coastal Community Foundation, that mission will be easier for CYDC to fulfill, Hardin said.